GIVESocialMovement/backdoor/README.md

 Usage
 ------

 The usage requires a certain degree of involvement.
+Please use IntelliJ, so it's easy to modify Scala code.

 A full working example is in the folder `test-project`.
 The example also includes how to deploy to Heroku.